Osteoarthritis: A Brief Intro

 A very recent paper was published that reviewed 12 previously published studies regarding the use of acupuncture for osteoarthritis.
 This type of research paper is called a meta-analysis as it combines data of many previously released studies to draw a potentially new conclusion.
 It is sort of like conducting research about previously released research but using the power of many studies and methods to draw upon.
 There were 12 studies chosen to be pooled together and the collected studies consisted of more than 1700 osteoarthritis participants.

-What they concluded from this study is that acupuncture is an effective modality for osteoarthritis:
+What they concluded from this study is that acupuncture for osteoarthritis is an effective modality:

 The use of acupuncture is associated with significant reductions in pain intensity, improvement in functional mobility and quality of life….current evidence supports the use of acupuncture as an alternative for traditional analgesics in patients with osteoarthritis.

 Pain management with acupuncture in osteoarthritis: a systematic review and meta-analysis,Manyanga T, Froese,M, et al.